Clipping (band)

-Clipping (stylized as clipping.) is an American experimental hip hop group from Los Angeles, California.
+Clipping (stylized as clipping.) is an American experimental hip-hop group from Los Angeles, California.
 The group consists of rapper Daveed Diggs and producers William Hutson and Jonathan Snipes.

 History

-Diggs and Hutson met in grade school, and Hutson and Snipes were college roommates.
+Daveed Diggs and William Hutson met in elementary school, and Hutson and Jonathan Snipes were college roommates.
 The group began in 2009 as a remix project, with Hutson and Snipes taking a cappellas of mainstream rap artists and making power electronics and noise remixes of them to amuse themselves.
 Diggs joined in 2010 and began to write his own raps over their compositions.
-They self-released their first album, midcity, on their website on February 5, 2013.
-Though their expectations were low, and despite minimal promotion, the album was well-received, and five months later, they signed to Sub Pop.
-Their second album, CLPPNG, was released on June 10, 2014.
+They self-released their debut mixtape, midcity, on their website on February 5, 2013.
+Though their expectations were low, and despite minimal promotion, the mixtape was well-received, and five months later, they signed to Sub Pop.
+Their debut studio album, CLPPNG, was released on June 10, 2014.

-The group does not see their abrasive sound as a rejection of mainstream hip hop or reaction against it, but as part of a hip hop tradition, including the likes of Dr. Dre and Public Enemy producers The Bomb Squad, who experimented with production and also used harsh, musique concrète-esque techniques in their music.
-Similarly, they think of themselves as a rap group rather than industrial-rap, noise-rap, or other mash-up genres.
+The group does not see their abrasive sound as a rejection of mainstream hip-hop or reaction against it, but as part of a hip-hop tradition, including the likes of Dr. Dre and Public Enemy producers the Bomb Squad, who experimented with production and also used harsh, musique concrète-esque techniques in their music.
+Similarly, they think of themselves as a rap group rather than industrial hip-hop, noise rap, or other mashup genres.

 On June 14, 2016, they released an EP, Wriggle.
 They then released their second studio album, Splendor & Misery, later on September 9.
 A science fiction concept album, Splendor & Misery was nominated for the 2017 Hugo Awards in the category of "Best Dramatic Presentation (Short Form)" on April 4, 2017.

 In 2017, the group released a single, "The Deep".
 The song was nominated for a Hugo Award in 2018, their second consecutive nomination in the "Best Dramatic Presentation (Short Form)" category.

 On September 28, 2018, the group's song "Stab Him in the Throat" was released as part of The Rick and Morty Soundtrack.
 This album was released by Sub Pop and Adult Swim and featured songs from episodes of Rick and Morty.

 On August 14, 2019, the group released a lyric video to YouTube for a new song titled "Nothing Is Safe", which borrowed heavily from the aesthetics of 1970s and '80s horror films like Halloween and the soundtrack works of John Carpenter.
 This was coupled with the announcement that their third full-length record, There Existed an Addiction to Blood, would be released on October 18 of the same year.

 On September 12, 2019, a second lyric video was released to YouTube to promote There Existed an Addiction to Blood.
-The track, titled "La Mala Ordina" featured guest appearances from rappers Elcamino and Benny the Butcher, with additional production from noise artist The Rita.
+The track, titled "La Mala Ordina", featured guest appearances from rappers Elcamino and Benny the Butcher, with additional production from noise artist The Rita.